 Peter Strobos was selected as a ‘MyArtspace at SCOPE MIAMI 2010’ finalist by Distinguished Jurors: Elisabeth Sussman, Senior Curator, The Whitney Museum of American Art, New York | Jarrett Gregory, Curatory of Contemporary Art, The New Museum, New York | Mollie White, Show Director, SCOPE Art Show | Catherine McCormack-Skiba, Founder & CEO, CatMacArt Corporation.

-Peter Strobos’ oil on linen painting, An ethereal synchronism, was chosen to represent MyArtspace at SCOPE Miami 2010 in the Exhibitors catalogue on the SCOPE Art Show website.
+Peter Strobos’ oil on linen painting, An ethereal synchronism, was chosen to represent MyArtspace at SCOPE Miami 2010 in the Exhibitors catalogue and on the SCOPE Art Show website.

 Below is a partial list of those that had accepted invitations and indicated they would be visiting Scope Miami 2010.